 We cannot produce these trail runs without the help of our amazing volunteer team.
 If you are interested in helping with the Mesquite Canyon Trail Runs, we have opportunities to help with setup, registration, aid stations, finish line, course sweep and breakdown.
 All volunteers will receive an Aravaipa Running shirt and a discount on a future race entry!
 You can even help and run on race day.

 Sign Up Here

-Camping is allowed at the group campground (start/finish line) as well as the competitive track parking lot on Saturday night.
+Camping is allowed at the competitive track parking lot (start/finish line) on Friday night.
 See the park entry station to pay for a camp spot.
 Cost = $10.

 13025 N. White Tank Mountain Road